2023-environmental-bioinformatics/EnvBio2023-Unix/Unix_Lab.md

 ### Goals for today:
 1. Open the terminal on our local machine
 2. Tested out some commands for navigating around our file structures via the command line and figuring out who we are:
         - `ls`: list files in current location
         - `pwd`: print working directory (where am I?)
         - `cd`: change directory (moving from place to place)
-        - `unzip`: unzip a file compressed with zip function
 3. Get an introduction to HPCs in general and the HPC we will be using for this class (`poseidon.whoi.edu`)
 4. Discuss remote machine access (`ssh`) and log on to the HPC
 5. Review wildcards and regex